junxit/us-congress-bills-115/metadata.md

 - 2017-06-22 — Introduced in Senate
 - 2017-06-22 — Read twice and referred to the Committee on Environment and Public Works.
+- 2017-09-27 — Committee on Environment and Public Works.
+Hearings held.
+Hearings printed: S.Hrg.
+115-112.
+- 2018-09-06 — Amendment SA 4012 agreed to in Senate by Unanimous Consent.
+- 2018-09-06 — Amendment SA 4012 proposed by Senator McConnell for Senator Hatch. (consideration: CR S6102-6103; text: CR S6102-6103) In the nature of a substitute.
+- 2018-09-06 — Measure laid before Senate by unanimous consent. (consideration: CR S6102-6103)
+- 2018-09-06 — Passed Senate with an amendment by Unanimous Consent.
+- 2018-09-06 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2018-09-06 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.
+- 2018-09-06 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.
+- 2018-09-06 — Senate amendment agreed to: Amendment SA 4012 agreed to in Senate by Unanimous Consent.
+- 2018-09-06 — Senate amendment proposed (on the floor): Amendment SA 4012 proposed by Senator McConnell for Senator Hatch.(consideration: CR S6102-6103; text: CR S6102-6103)
+- 2018-09-06 — Senate amendment submitted